HERA-Team/hera_mc/INSTALL.md

 [`sqlite`, `all`, `dev`].
 The `all` option will install all optional dependencies, `dev` adds packages required for testing and also requires pre-commit to check for code style.
-Make sure to run `pre-commit install` to initialized the pre-commit hooks in the git repo.
+Make sure to run `pre-commit install` to initialize the pre-commit hooks in the git repo.

 If you prefer to manage dependencies yourself (e.g. with conda), you can add `--no-deps` to the pip call.
 You can also add `-e` for a developer style install that will